red-hat-storage/ocs-ci/conf/README.md

       * `nodepool_replicas` - number of replicas of nodepool for each cluster
       * `hosted_odf_registry` - registry for hosted ODF
       * `hosted_odf_version` - version of ODF to be deployed on hosted clusters
+      * `cp_availability_policy` - "HighlyAvailable" or "SingleReplica"; if not provided the default value is "SingleReplica"
 * `wait_timeout_for_healthy_osd_in_minutes` - timeout waiting for healthy OSDs before continuing upgrade (see https://bugzilla.redhat.com/show_bug.cgi?id=2276694 for more details)
 * `odf_provider_mode_deployment` - True if you would like to enable provider mode deployment.
 * `client_subcription_image` - ODF subscription image details for the storageclients.